david-v/plaza-mayor/README.md

 **Usage**

-	[ ./gradlew bootRun ] NO LONGER VALID - I'm using only Maven now, I'll give Gradle support at some point again
+	[ ./gradlew bootRun ] NO LONGER VALID - I'm using only Maven now, I'll add Gradle support at some point again

+	mvn compile
+	mvn tomcat7:run

 ---